belt/uid_attribute/CONTRIBUTING.md

 git clone https://github.com/belt/uid_attribute.git
 cd uid_attribute
 bundle install
+git config core.hooksPath .githooks
 ```

+The last command activates the version-controlled pre-push hook
+that runs the same checks as CI.

 If you use [`mise`](https://mise.jdx.dev), the toolchain is pinned in
 `.mise.toml`.
 Run `mise trust` once on the repo root.